 Plus, the builder pays YOUR agent’s commission so it costs you nothing to have someone represent you during the new construction process.
 Now that’s a good deal!

-When purchasing a home that has been previously owned, the earnest money on new construction is typically 1-2% of the sales price.
+When purchasing a home that has been previously owned, the earnest money is typically 1-2% of the sales price.
 When purchasing new construction, your earnest money deposit is usually 5% of the sales price.
 The builder typically mandates the amount as a part of their contract (see more on builder contracts below).